Nikos-Salichos/Nikos-Salichos/README.md

 🌱 I’m currently learning many things, as I believe that every day is a learning opportunity.
 I strive to keep up with the latest technologies and continuously improve.
 💡 I enjoy reading about technology and finance.

-👨‍💻 I have experience with the following:
+👨‍💻 I have experience with the following
 - C# (.NET Core / Framework)
 - Typescript
 - React